Affordable Payment Options

 Because doctors so often use blood samples from their patients to understand their condition, phlebotomists, who collect these blood samples, are essential in the world of medicine.
 Obtaining phlebotomy technician training through our program will prepare you for certification and a fulfilling career in the medical field.

 Our accredited phlebotomy school gives students the opportunity to work directly with patients.
-It teaches them how to do blood sampling safely, and equips them with the knowledge they need to pursue a career in phlebotomy.
+It teaches them how to do blood sampling safely, and equips them with the knowledge they need to pursue a career.